vmleon/oci-fe-be-devops/README.md

 npm install
 ```

+Build the static content:
 ```
 npm run build
 ```

 ## Deploy

+Change directory to `deploy/terraform`:
 ```
 cd $BASE_DIR/deploy/terraform
 ```

+Authenticate with OCI, it will open a browser where you can log in:
 ```
 oci session authenticate
 ```

+Copy the template for the terraform variables:
 ```
 cp terraform.tfvars.template terraform.tfvars
 ```